ROSELYN HOUSE SCHOOL

 Contextual Safeguarding

-We recognise that Safeguarding incidents and/or behaviours can be associated with factors outside the Roselyn House School and The RHISE Centre and/or can occur between children outside of the School or College.
+We recognise that Safeguarding incidents and/or behaviours can be associated with factors outside the Roselyn House School and/or can occur between children outside of the School or College.
 All staff, but especially the Designated Safeguarding Leads (or deputies) consider the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child’s life that are a threat to their safety and/or welfare.
 Children’s Social Care assessments should consider such factors so it is important that Schools and Colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.
 Additional information regarding contextual safeguarding is available in our Safeguarding Policy.

 Safeguarding training